btnguyenPersonal/edit/tasks.md

 improve autocomplete:
 	- autocomplete allow pressing tab multiple times
 	- maybe have autocomplete also scan the other harpooned files?

-fix crash on moving explorer all the way (prob blame as well)

 Use  the  addchstr()  family  of functions for fast screen-painting of text  when  you  know the text doesn't contain any control characters.